-Ballet/Jazz 4/5: an hour long class that is designed to continue the basics of ballet as well as introduce jazz technique to the second year dancer.
+Ballet/Jazz (Ages 4-5): an hour long class that is designed to continue the basics of ballet as well as introduce jazz technique to the second year dancer.
+Dancers enrolled in these classes do not compete, but will perform in our end of year recital.

 The following special classes may be taken in addition to a combo class.
 (Combo is required.)
 Class placement is by age and skill level as determined by TDA staff.